-After the installation is complete and at the time designated by the Engineer, the Engineer will conduct the operating test.
-Furnish instruments and personnel required for all tests, record all test results, and be present during all tests and inspections.
+After the installation is complete and at the time designated by the Engineer, the Engineer will conduct operating tests.
+Be present during all tests, furnish instruments and personnel required for tests, and record test results.
 The Engineer may hold nighttime tests and inspections.